MrAltuntas/NoteSharing/README.md

 - `GET /api/v1/courses`: Get all courses
 - `POST /api/v1/courses/{courseId}/enrollments`: Enroll a student in a course
 - `GET /api/v1/courses/{courseId}/enrollments`: Get all students enrolled in a course
+- `GET /api/v1/statistics`: Get API usage statistics summary
+- `GET /api/v1/statistics/details?endpoint=/api/v1/courses`: Get detailed statistics for the courses endpoint

+### Testing the Frontend

+Access the frontend at http://localhost:3000 and try the following workflow:

+1. Register a new account
+2. Login with your credentials
+3. Browse the course list
+4. Create a new course
+5. Enroll in courses

+## Technologies Used

+### Backend
+- Spring Boot
+- Spring Security with JWT
+- JPA/Hibernate
+- H2 Database
+- Maven
+- Spring Interceptors (for API statistics)

+### Frontend
+- Next.js
+- React
+- TypeScript
+- Material UI
+- Tailwind CSS